Jerryaki/CourseProject/README.md

 - The tidy.txt file that is the final data output of this assignment.
 - The run_analysis.R script that contains the methodology to take the original data sets, merge and transform them into tidy.txt.

+A summary of the methodology required for this assignment:

+- Merge the training and the test sets to create one data set.
+- Extract only the measurements on the mean and standard deviation for each measurement.
+- Use descriptive activity names to name the activities in the data set.
+- Appropriately label the data set with descriptive variable names.
+- Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Original README Content

 The original README content for the original data sets is included below: